sol/markdown-unlit/README.markdown

  * class names have to be enclosed in curly brackets, e.g. `~~~ .foo` does not work

-If you want any of those lifted, open a ticket or pull request.
+If you want to get any of those limitations lifted, open a ticket or send a pull request.

 ### Contributing